RedditRecs

 Reddit Icon

-CrazyZealousideal760 • about 1 month ago
+CrazyZealousideal760 • 3 months ago

 As always it’s very personal depending on how well the shoe fits my feet and the terrain I’m running in (technical mountains, mud, rocky).
 I like sky running races around 20-30k and VK’s.
 Sometimes short road races from 5k to Half Marathon.
 Current rotation: - Merrell Long Sky 2 Matryx.
 Great allrounder. - VJ Ultra 3.
 Cushion.
 Great for easy and long runs. - NNormal Kjerag Brut (mud) - Salomon Aero Glide 3 (road and treadmill) Recently retired shoes: - Nnormal Kjerag 1.
 Fast but too small lugs to have good grip in mud/loose debris.
 Too little cushion for me.
 Kjerag 2 has more cushion but same outsole. - Nnormal Tomir 2.
 Great allrounder but didn’t fit my feet (too little big toe space).
 A bit heavy when wet because the insole keeps a lot of water. - Salomon S/lab Genesis.
 Great allrounder but worse grip on wet rocks than Vibram Megagrip and VJ. - VJ Maxx 2.
 Really good allrounder.
 But didn’t fit my feet (too little big toe space).
 Shoes I’m considering next: - La Sportiva Prodigio Pro - Merrell MTL Adapt Matryx - Merrell Skyfire 2 Matryx